-Over 93 percent of online experiences begin with a search engine and 47 percent of individuals click on one of the first three listings in the search results page.
+Over 93% of their online experiences begin with a search engine and 47% of individuals click on one of the first three listings in the search results page.
 Optimizing your website and local listings can make the difference between a customer in need calling you—or calling your competitor.

 Optimizing your site and local listings for SEO will help you to:

 - Define your target services and service area

 - Reach a larger audience of potential customers

 - Drive leads for specific services using a targeted keywords strategy